CSCfi/csc-env-eff/contribute_guide/CONTRIBUTING.md

 In the master branch, navigate to the page you want to edit, click the pen-logo at the top right and once ready, at the bottom choose "Create new branch from this commit and start a pull request".
 Note, that you can give the branch a descriptive name at this point.
-If you wish to edit already existing branch, first change to the correct branch in the "branch" button on upper left, next to the path to the file.
-If you found an error in the pull request of your own branch, you can commit to it directly instead of creating another pull request (the two choices at the bottom).
+If you wish to edit an already existing branch, first change to the correct branch in the "branch" button on upper left, next to the path to the file.
+If you found an error in the pull request of your own branch, you should commit to it directly instead of creating another pull request (the two choices at the bottom).

 ### Making pull requests on the command line

 Overview:

- - Clone the reposity (if not done already) `git clone https://github.com/CSCfi/csc-env`
+ - Clone the reposity (if not done already) `git clone https://github.com/CSCfi/csc-env-eff`
  - Update local repository `git pull`
  - Change to master branch (if not already) `git checkout master`
  - Make a new branch from the master branch `git checkout -b my-new-branch`